-Salted Caramel Chocolate Birthday Cake
+Salted Caramel Chocolate Cake for a Birthday

 I’ve made a few salted caramel bakes but so far only one full on salted caramel cake.
 It was delicious and went down a storm at the Clandestine Cake Club meeting.
 I keep promising myself I will make it again.
 However I wanted to try something a bit different this time and had visions of salted caramel splashed over a cake and dripping down the sides.
 For the base, I envisaged a rich chocolate cake with a slightly salty caramel flavour filled and covered with a rich and creamy salty chocolate icing.
-So this is what I did.
+So that’s what I made.

 Salted Caramel Chocolate Cake